How to Migrate IMAP Emails to Office 365?

 7. Now, select the migration endpoint that you created in step 3.

-8. Go to Move Migration page, type the name of the migration batch, and then click Next.
+8. Go to the Move Migration page, type the name of the migration batch, and then click Next.
 From here, you can also exclude the folder from the migration process by typing their name or clicking the “+” icon.
 After making your selection click Next.

 Type the name of migration batch